Jordan Hugill: Middlesbrough loan

 On 8 August 2018, Hugill returned to the Championship on a season-long loan to Middlesbrough.
-On 10 November, he opened his league account for the club by scoring both goals in a 2–0 win over Wigan Athletic at the Riverside Stadium and was subsequently named on the EFL team of the week.
+On 10 November, he opened his league account for the club by scoring both goals in a 2–0 win over Wigan Athletic at the Riverside Stadium.
+He was subsequently named on the EFL Team of the Week.
 He battled with Britt Assombalonga for the role as target man striker and scored seven goals in 41 appearances during the 2018–19 season as Tony Pulis's "Boro" side missed out on the play-offs by one point.

 QPR loan

 On 28 July 2019, Hugill joined Championship side Queens Park Rangers on loan for the 2019–20 season.
 Manager Mark Warburton said he hoped Hugill would "lead the line" and link up well with fellow loanee striker Jan Mlakar.
 He scored on his "Hoops" debut on 3 August as they recorded a season opening 2–1 victory at Stoke City.
 He ended the season with 15 goals in 41 appearances throughout the 2019–20 campaign.